 - Create sub-tickets with the "Sub-improvement" type for each individual instrument that needs updating

 - Explain what you're asking for in the Summary section.

 - Pick the type of instrument you're asking for (or say you want a modification) in the Components section.

 - Include as much useful information about the instrument as possible in the Description section: link to a description in Wikipedia, pictures, other sites, etc (a good example).
 Remember that the more information you provide, the easier it is for the people in charge of adding instruments to get it added.

 - Only add one instrument per ticket, and one ticket per instrument.

-- If several things on an existing instrument should be improved, you can (should) open only one new ticket for that, but still make sure to add separate tickets for each separate individual instrument that needs fixing.
+- If several things on an existing instrument should be improved, you can (and should) open only one new ticket for that, but still make sure to add separate tickets for each separate individual instrument that needs fixing.